 4. Rectification Actions

 Apart from taking proactive steps to deal with secondhand smoke, you also need to seek some rectification.
 Inform the apartment administrators, or your landlords, or other responsible principals of your problems, and demand their actions to solve the spread of secondhand smoke within the building.
-Check your lease agreement, building residential regulations, local laws carefully to see whether there are some positive supports.
-If there are some clauses you can resort to, it would be better.
-It’s valid to request them to solve this problem or ask for some compensation.
-If there aren’t, write some advice to the law makers, let them know how important and urgent a law to protect residents’ rights of being free from secondhand smoke.
+Check your lease agreement, building residential regulations and local laws carefully to see whether there is any support for you there.
+It’s valid to request the smokers to solve this problem or ask for some compensation.

 5. Tips and Warnings

-1) If your neighbors are disoperative when you are going to pinpoint sources of secondhand smoke, you can notify your landlord or building management, and seek their help to solve the dispute.
-But you should make sure you hold enough evidences, either documental or visible.
+1) If your neighbors aren’t cooperative when you are trying to pinpoint sources of secondhand smoke, you can notify your landlord or building management, and seek their help to solve the dispute.
+But you should make sure you hold enough evidence, either documental or visible.

-2) Vents or draining outlets are more likely to draw secondhand smoke into your bathrooms, especially when you rightly have smoking residences living beneath your apartment, at that time, you may need professional competence to fix you plumbing to avoid the smoke.
+2) Vents or draining outlets are more likely to draw secondhand smoke into your bathrooms, especially when you rightly have smoking residents living beneath your apartment.
+In this case, at that time, you may need professional help to fix your plumbing and avoid the smoke.

-3) Gaps fillers also will make the air circulation poor, which will cause stuffy indoor air or other health problems.
-So it’s better to seek advices from professional people before sealing gaps.
+3) Gaps fillers also will make the air circulation poor, which can cause stuffy indoor air or other health problems.
+So it’s better to seek advice from professionals before sealing gaps.

 4) Any kind of sealing materials are available at hardware shops.

-6) If you are a renter, let your landlord know your problems and make sure your every change of this apartment is approved by the property owners.
+6) If you are a tenant, let your landlord know about these problems and make sure every change you make to the apartment is approved by the property owners.